Abbott’s tweet trolls Dallas Cowboys kicker - NewsBreak

 AUSTIN, Texas (ValleyCentral) — Dallas Cowboys kicker Brett Maher got kicked when he was down from the most unlikely of people: Texas Gov. Greg Abbott.

 On Sunday, the kicker didn’t seem to have the confidence of the team’s coach, who kept Maher on the sideline after he missed an extra point, even as the team faced a fourth and five in field goal range while trailing by 3 points.
-Ultimately, Maher did see action in the game and did make two successful field goal attempts.49ers beat Cowboys to advance to NFC title game
+Ultimately, Maher did see action in the game and did make two successful field goal attempts.

 San Francisco won 19-12.